Ivy-Chen1999/Proactive-AI/README.md

 ## Acknowledgments

-This project was developed as part of the Building AI course by the University of Helsinki and Reaktor.
+This project was developed as part of the Building AI course.

 The project was also inspired by research on human-AI interaction: